 Dr. Eric Lawitz is a VP, Scientific and Research Development at Texas Liver Institute and a Clinical Professor of Medicine at UT Health, San Antonio.
 Dr. Lawitz received a B.S. from University of Illinois Chicago and M.D. from Rush Medical College.
 Dr. Lawitz received his postgraduate training in Gastroenterology/Hepatology at Brooke Army Medical Center and is board certified in Gastroenterology/Hepatology.
 Dr. Lawitz has over 300 publications to include publications in the New England Journal of Medicine, Gastroenterology, Lancet, Hepatology, and Journal of Hepatology.
 In addition, Dr. Lawitz serves on the editorial board of Lancet, Gastroenterology, American Journal of Gastroenterology, Gastroenterology & Clinical Gastroenterology, Hepatology, Journal of Hepatology, and Therapeutic Advances in Gastroenterology.

 Dr. Nicole Loo is the Director of Hepatobiliary Cancer at the Texas Liver Institute.
 Prior to joining TLI, she trained at world renowned institutions for liver and liver transplantation including internal medicine residency at Mayo Clinic in Rochester, Minnesota followed by gastroenterology fellowship at Yale in New Haven, Connecticut and, finally, liver transplantation fellowship at Mayo Clinic in Rochester, Minnesota.
 Her research interests include hepatitis B, portal hypertension, and liver cancer.
 She has previously served on the American Gastroenterology Association’s (AGA) Education & Training Committee and the Trainee Committee and has contributed as an author to the AGA’s DDSEP 8 study test questions bank.
 She is an Assistant Professor at the UT Health, San Antonio.
 She is fluent in Chinese and English.
+Dr. Loo has also contributed to many notable publications in her field.

 Dr. Fred Poordad is Professor of Medicine at the UT Health, San Antonio, Vice President of Academic and Clinical Affairs at The Texas Liver Institute and Chief of Hepatology and the University Transplant Center.
 Dr. Poordad received his bachelor and medical doctorate at the University of Alberta in Edmonton and completed a residency in internal medicine at St. Thomas Medical Center and Northeastern Ohio Universities College of Medicine.
 Dr. Poordad also completed fellowships in gastroenterology at the University of South Carolina and in hepatology/liver transplantation at the Johns Hopkins University School of Medicine.
 Dr. Poordad sits on multiple committees for national societies and has over 300 publications including numerous book chapters, abstracts, educational monographs and publishes in such journals as Gastroenterology, Hepatology, Liver Transplantation, the New England Journal of Medicine, Journal of Hepatology, American Journal of Transplantation, and International Journal of Artificial Organs.
 Dr. Poordad has also contributed to many notable publications in his field.

 Dr. Fabian Rodas is the Director of Transplant Services at Texas Liver Institute and is an Assistant Clinical Professor of Medicine at UT Health San Antonio.
 Prior to joining the Texas Liver Institute and UT Health, he completed his Hepatology Fellowship at Carolinas Healthcare System in Charlotte, North Carolina.
 Dr. Rodas also has international experience caring for patients in hospital systems in other countries and is fluent in Spanish and English.
 He has a special interest in liver transplant outcomes as well as the study of portal hypertension and decompensated liver disease.
 While at the Carolinas Healthcare System, his research included studying the natural history of non-alcoholic steatohepatitis (NASH) and primary sclerosing cholangitis (PSC).
 Dr. Rodas is certified by the American Board of Internal Medicine and is fluent in Spanish.
+Dr. Rodas has also contributed to many notable publications in his field.

 Dr. Kermit Speeg completed graduate school (BA, MA, PhD) at Rice University studying comparative biochemistry and physiology.
 He received his medical degree from the University of Texas Southwestern Medical School in Dallas and completed a medicine residency in Nashville, Tennessee at the Vanderbilt University Affiliated Hospitals.
 He was a Research Associate in the US Public Health Service at the National Cancer Institute in Bethesda, MD for two years before going back to Vanderbilt to complete GI fellowship.
 He came to UT Health San Antonio in 1982 and is a tenured Professor Medicine and a Fellow of the American Association for the Study of Liver Disease.
 He transitioned from primarily bench research to clinical care during the last 15 years.
 He has been a transplant hepatologist and medical director of adult liver transplantation at University Transplant Center since the beginning of the program.
 Dr. Speeg has also contributed to many notable publications in his field.

 Dr. Jennifer Wells is from Fort Worth and attended Baylor University where she graduated with a BA in Biology.
 She went to Texas Tech University Health Sciences Center for her Medical Degree.
 She completed her Internal Medicine residency, Gastroenterology fellowship as well as her Transplant Hepatology fellowship at the University of Wisconsin Hospital and Clinics in Madison, WI.
 Dr. Wells joined the faculty at Baylor University Medical Center’s transplant program in Dallas where she practiced for 6 years.
 In 2015, Dr. Wells joined Texas Liver Institute and UT Health in Austin.
 She is an Assistant Professor at the UT Health, San Antonio.
+Dr. Wells has also contributed to many notable publications in her field.

 Dr. Andres Garza-Berlanga completed his Medical School and Radiology Residency training in Monterrey, Mexico.
 Then, he completed a two year fellowship in Vascular and Interventional Radiology at RUSH University Medical Center in Chicago, Illinois.
 Dr. Garza-Berlanga joined UT Health faculty in 2011 He performs a wide range of minimally invasive procedures to treat cancer and arterial, venous and liver diseases.
 His main interest is the treatment of tumors through percutaneous ablation and catheter based techniques.